etienneraimondeau/blog/contact.md

 ---
 title: Contact!
 layout: contact
 description: 'Reach out!
-We would love to hear what you have to say!'
+I would love to hear what you have to say!'
 permalink: /contact/
 nav-menu: true
 ---

-This is the contact page
+Do you like LaPipette?
+Do you want to help in some ways?
+Do you want to collaborate?
+Then fill this form: